What is Tailgating or Piggybacking in Security & Access Control?

-Thought needs to be given when considering countermeasures against piggy backing security or tailgating security.
+Thought needs to be given when considering countermeasures against tailgating and piggybacking security.
 The first consideration is whether the client needs to deter, detect or prevent tailgating – this is where Isotec comes in, as Isotec utilizes tailgating access control countermeasures in our security door systems.

 Deterring tailgating may be possible with employee training and follow-on enforcement measures for violators.
 This approach may be appropriate for some businesses.

-Detecting tailgating can be accomplished by simple infrared beam system with dedicated card reader system attached next to a door with a sign that reads, “One person at a time”.
-This scenario will not prevent tailgating but it may detect it and most likely deter casual tailgating.
+Detecting tailgating can be accomplished by a simple infrared beam system with a dedicated card reader system attached next to a door with a sign that reads, “One person at a time.”
+This scenario will not prevent tailgating, but it may detect it and most likely deter casual tailgating.
 Tailgating may only be prevented if the proper piggybacking security systems and sensors are used in conjunction with mantrap door interlocks.